 THE ELEMENTS OF A MANUSCRIPT

 A manuscript consists of several elements.
-These are front matter, the body of the text, documentation (notes and bibliography or reference list), figures, figure captions, and tables.
+These are front matter, the body of the text, documentation (notes and bibliography), figures, figure captions, and tables.
 (Figure preparation is discussed in "Figure Submission Guidelines," below.)

 FRONT MATTER